jdan/thatjdanisso.cool/articles/2021-03-13-is-this-true.md

 > Yes.
 I know how to count, and I know that 5 is greater than 3, so I know that `fn()` is true.

-So if statements are fair game then.
+So if-statements are fair game then.
 Is this true?

 ```js
 function fn() {